BamdadTabari/BlazorWasm_MudBlazor/README.md

 # illegibleBlazorBlog
-manual setup and personalizition of illegible blazor blog
+complex dirty and onOrganized Code and Tests Of new things and personalizition of illegible blazor blog